go-to-k/image-scanner-with-trivy/README.md

 - If you used the **default** (`RemovalPolicy.RETAIN`), **the V1 log group will be retained** in your AWS account.
 You'll need to manually delete it if desired, or keep it for log history.

 If you want to preserve your V1 scan logs, make sure to use `RemovalPolicy.RETAIN` or back them up before migration.

-## Trivy's official documentation

-To my surprise, this library was featured on the ecosystem page of [Trivy's official documentation](https://trivy.dev/docs/latest/ecosystem/ide/#image-scanner-with-trivy-community)!

 ## API Reference